Harry S. Truman: Politics

 Former President Truman greeting with President John F. Kennedy during his visit at the White House in Washington D.C.

-Former President Truman sits with President John F. Kennedy in the Oval Office at White House.
+Former President Truman sits with President John F. Kennedy in the Oval Office at the White House.

 Truman supported Adlai Stevenson's second bid for the White House in 1956, although he had initially favored Democratic governor W. Averell Harriman of New York.
 He continued to campaign for Democratic senatorial candidates for many years.

 In 1960 Truman gave a public statement announcing he would not attend the Democratic Convention that year, citing concerns about the way that the supporters of John F. Kennedy had gained control of the nominating process, and called on Kennedy to forgo the nomination for that year.
 Kennedy responded with a press conference where he bluntly rebuffed Truman's advice.

 Despite his supportive stance on civil rights during his presidency, Truman expressed criticism of the civil rights movement during the 1960s.
 In 1960, he stated that he believed the sit-in movement to be part of a Soviet plot.
 Truman's statement garnered a response from Martin Luther King Jr., who wrote a letter to the former president stating that he was "baffled" by the accusation, and demanded a public apology.
 Truman would later criticize King following the Selma march in 1965, believing the protest to be "silly" and claiming that it "can't accomplish a darn thing except to attract attention."
 In 1963, Truman voiced his opposition to interracial marriage, believing that daughters of white people would never love someone of an opposite color.

 On December 22, 1963, Truman published an article in The Washington Post entitled 'Limit CIA Role to Intelligence' where he said that "for some time I have been disturbed by the way CIA has been diverted from its original assignment.
 It has become an operational and at times a policy-making arm of the Government" and that he "never had any thought that when I set up the CIA that it would be injected into peacetime cloak and dagger operations".
 He concluded that "there is something about the way the CIA has been functioning that is casting a shadow over our historic position and I feel that we need to correct it".

 Upon turning 80 in 1964, Truman was feted in Washington, and addressed the Senate, availing himself of a new rule that allowed former presidents to be granted privilege of the floor.